chrisgrieser/nvim-recorder/README.md

 	-- startup.
 	slots = { "a", "b" },

-    -- specify one of 3 options:
+    -- specify one of options:
-    -- [static]   -> use static slots, this is default behaviour -- [original] -> works as original neovim recording impl -- [rotate]   -> rotates through letters specified in slots[] dynamicSlots = "rotate",
+    -- [static]   -> use static slots, this is default behaviour -- [rotate]   -> rotates through letters specified in slots[] dynamicSlots = "rotate",